-Cabarete Bay, the beach for kite-surfing and windsurfing, is less than a 5 minute level walk, the restaurants are close (one is our immediate neighbour) and four more of Cabarete`s most popular eateries are just across the road.
+Cabarete Bay, the beach for kite-surfing and windsurfing, is less than a 5 minute level walk from Swell and the restaurants are super-close (one is our immediate neighbour) and many more of Cabarete`s most popular eateries are just across the road.

 LOCATION OF SWELL